There are several ways you can remotely access the departmental Linux systems (which include various compute systems and desktops).

 You can now use this defined session to start a connection.
 It may ask you to accept the ssh key fingerprint for gate.

-The very first time you connect the window that appears may drop back to the size 800x600 regardless of what you set in the Settings -> Display -> Custom setting.
+If when you connect the window that appears drop back to the an incorrect resolution (often 800x600 or 1920x1080) regardless of what you set in the Settings -> Display -> Custom setting.
 It may also then produce a display resolution warning message.
 If this occurs you can 'fix' it as follows:

 - From the top panel menu select Applications -> System Tools -> System Settings